kevingray17/leaflet-challenge/README.md

-# What's Shaking?
+# What's Shakin'?
-## A weekly accounting of worldwide seismic activity
+## A daily accounting of worldwide seismic activity

 ### About This Project
 The Earth is alive!